SharabhojI/nand2tetris/README.md

-# nand2tetris-verilog
+# nand2tetris
-Implementation of the nand2tetris project from textbook "The Elements of Computing Systems"
+Implementation of the NAND To Tetris project from textbook "The Elements of Computing Systems"